-This orchid was spotted growing on a tree in a private garden with a little tillandsia nestled into its roots.
+I spotted this orchid growing on a tree in a private garden with a little tillandsia nestled into its roots.

-The palm tree trunk can hardly be seen beneath this epiphyllum or orchid cactus growing up it.
+The palm tree trunk is hard to see beneath this epiphyllum or orchid cactus growing up it.
 Even though it looks as if it is harming the palm, it is not.
 It is not a parasite like the mistletoe I wrote about here.